PorcelainAddict/soapybusiness/README.md

-# MERN Stack
-# soapybusiness
+# Soapybusiness

+An online soap shopping experience with niche soaps of all colours and creation.

-Soap shop using  MongoDB, Express, React, Node.js.
+Shop using  MongoDB, Express, React, Node.js.

+npm install

 npm run dev

+or go to the deployment link below

 https://soapybusiness.vercel.app/